ArtBears/ps_promise/README.md

 # ps_promise
+## BREAKING UPDATE: Due to changes in the Paperspace-Node package newer versions will now return the body of the response instead of the entire resp object.
+Use resp instead of resp.body
 A wrapper around the [Paperspace-Node](https://github.com/Paperspace/paperspace-node) library using promises

 The use of this library is similar to the original.
 Just import ps_promise with your API key.